Free Student Account

 What are the options for funding my studies?

-or through a bank loan.
-Scholarships and bursaries may be available from the education institution you apply Can you help me find a scholarship?
+Scholarships and bursaries may be available from the college or university to which you apply.
+Can you help me find a scholarship?

 No, we cannot help you to find a scholarship.
 For non EU students, we recommend you contact the British Embassy or High Commission in your country, as they may be able to help you